 - student birding equipment (e.g., classroom binocular sets, field guides, bird-song recording devices)

 - innovative, student-led projects with citizen-science or habitat-monitoring components

 - select field trips to visit significant public bird areas (Wheeler National Wildlife Refuge, Dauphin Island, &c.)

 Please note that we cannot provide funds to cover stipends, salaries, interpretive programs, or indirect costs.
 Daring, creative, and innovative projects receive priority attention!

 When is the application deadline?
-We’ll begin accepting applications for this year’s cycle starting on 01 May 2018; all applications must be received via email no later than 31 July 2018.
+We’ll begin accepting applications for next year’s cycle starting on 01 May 2019; all applications must be received via email no later than 31 July 2019.